 The right uses reasons.
 “I vote conservative because I believe I know best what to do with my own money, and don’t believe I should be working to hand it over to a governmental body that will spend it for purposes with which I do not hold.”

-The left tends to argue the same way.
+The left tends to argue in one particular way.
 In the face of my facts, figures, evidence, I usually come up against someone who will criticize conservative political figures in order to deflect from the topic, if I have opened up a discussion criticizing the left.

-For example, in criticism of a clearly mentally deficient candidate for the presidency, the only argument some leftist commenters could muster up was not in defense of their candidate but an attack on mine.
+For example, in criticism of a candidate for the presidency who is clearly mentally deficient, the only argument some leftist commenters could muster up was not in defense of their candidate but an attack on mine.